tuckerchapin/BetterVRV/README.md

 * force-HD
 * skip-recap: if there is a recap that contains no new content, skip it
 * user-markup: allow users to submit timestamps/flags for skip parameters (and obviously report them as well)
+* tie-settings: ties settings to account or system-wide